House impeaches Alejandro Mayorkas, first Cabinet secretary to be impeached in almost 150 years - KVIA

 When presented with a bipartisan legislative solution negotiated with Senate Republicans however, GOP House members flatly rejected it, which contributed to the ultimate squashing of the deal.

-Even if Mayorkas is impeached in the House, it is highly unlikely that he will be charged in the Democratic-controlled Senate.
-Senate Democrats are still weighing how to respond if Mayorkas is impeached: Move ahead with a trial, or move to dismiss it quickly given their view that it’s blatantly political.
+Even with Mayorkas impeached in the House, it is highly unlikely that he will be charged in the Democratic-controlled Senate.

+Senate Majority Leader Chuck Schumer’s office said in a statement, “The House impeachment managers will present the articles of impeachment to the Senate following the state work period.
+Senators will be sworn in as jurors in the trial the next day.
+Senate President Pro Tempore Patty Murray will preside.”

+“This sham impeachment effort is another embarrassment for House Republicans,” Schumer said in a statement.
+“The one and only reason for this impeachment is for Speaker Johnson to further appease Donald Trump.”

 While Republicans have been investigating Mayorkas’ handling of the border since they reclaimed the House majority, momentum to plot a swift impeachment of the secretary picked up steam last month as key swing-district Republicans expressed fresh openness to the idea amid a recent surge of migrant crossings at the southern border.